 If you're unable to do any of the above, or have specific access requirements, we're happy to discuss alternatives.

 We tend to get a lot of applications when advertising a job, so can't provide detailed feedback to everyone.
-However, we understand the time and emotional investment it takes to prepare your CV and Cover Letter.
+However, we understand the time and emotional investment it takes to prepare and send an application.
 So if you're not invited to the next stage, we will provide you with a brief reason why.

 If, after an initial phonecall, you aren’t

 invited for an interview, you’ll get timely, personalised feedback.

 And if your application is unsuccessful after the interview stage, we’ll provide you with thorough and detailed feedback – and offer you the chance to have a chat with one of the hiring panel, if you’d find that helpful.